 Recruiters report that students applying for graduate technology jobs are particular culprits for not taking applications and employability seriously enough.
 That’s compared with students applying for other graduate roles, eg business or finance, and with those who have just left school applying for technology apprenticeship roles.
-What’s more, computer science graduates actually have the highest unemployment rate of all degree disciplines.* It’s time to take action and turn yourself into your recruiters’ ideal candidate.
+It’s time to take action and turn yourself into your recruiters’ ideal candidate.

 Narrow down what type of IT job you want

 There’s a massive range of IT, technology and computing roles so first narrow down what you want to do.
-See the business sector overviews, 'Ten typical jobs graduates can do in IT' and 'What type of IT company and job is the best fit for me?' for help deciding.
+See the areas of work articles in our IT advice, 'Ten typical jobs graduates can do in IT' and 'What type of IT company and job is the best fit for me?' for help deciding.
 The skills you need to improve depend on which job you’re aiming for.

 Investigate technology employers’ requirements